lepton-eda/lepton-eda/CONTRIBUTING.md

 - Do not use C++-style comments `// ...`; use C-style `/* ... */`
   comments instead.

+- Avoid using macros for definition of function names, they obfuscate the code and make git-grepping over it harder for the developers.

 - This set of options to GNU `indent` approximates the lepton-eda C indentation style: (note the `-nut` option, which disables the use of tab characters: please use spaces for code indentation)